jokester/jokester.github.io/posts/2017/2017-09-10-static-site-s3-custom-domain.md

 ---
-title: Static site with AWS S3 and custom domain
+title: "Memo: Static site with AWS S3 and custom domain"
+publishAt: 2017-09-10
+slug:
 ---

 Recently I found that hosting a full-static site with AWS S3 is pretty much easy.